Redo Page

 Log in

 The browser asks you to approve the CLI.
-Then the CLI gets a token.
+Auth is stored globally.

 2